Pre-orders coming soon · From Lab to Life, August 2026 · Join the launch list ↗

 Use Reference 02 when your team is weighing a specific Chinese open-weight model for a specific use case.
 It separates universal open-model diligence from China-elevated exposure and produces a defensible deployment decision.

-Pull Reference 03 when you need to show, on one page, how fifteen years of Chinese corporate launches, US export controls, and Chinese regulation evolved in the same room.
+Pull Reference 03 when you need to show, on one page, how fifteen years of Chinese corporate launches, U.S. export controls, and Chinese regulation evolved in the same room.
 The visual does not prove the thesis.
 The book does.
 The visual shows where to look.

 From the forthcoming book

-From Lab to Life
+From Lab to Life.

 A mechanism-level operational manual for the world's second-largest AI ecosystem.
-June 2026.
+August 2026.

 Built from primary Chinese-language regulatory texts, company filings, and technical documentation.
 Drawing on the CAC algorithm filing registry, MIIT licensing publications, MPS cybersecurity grading standards, SAMR enforcement decisions, and corporate disclosures from Baidu, Alibaba, ByteDance, Tencent, and DeepSeek.

-From Lab to Life Cover
+From Lab to Life cover